Biden’s ‘posturing’ on Russian oil risks wider conflict: Analysts

 The US imported an average of 209,000 barrels per day (bpd) of crude oil and 500,000 bdp of other petroleum products from Russia in 2021, according to the American Fuel and Petrochemical Manufacturers.

 Russia accounts for one percent of total US yearly volume, according to the US Energy Information Administration.
-That makes Biden’s ban seem like a drop in the oil bucket for US total daily oil consumption of 20 million bpd, but analysts warn it will have deeper effects.
+That makes Biden’s ban seem like a drop in the oil bucket for US total daily oil consumption of 20 million bpd, but analysts warn it could have deeper consequences.

 “This is mostly US posturing,” Jim Krane, an energy fellow at Rice University in Houston, Texas, told Al Jazeera.
 “But it does risk a wider conflict within oil markets and higher oil prices for American consumers.”